Токсичність ніацину

 • LDL cholesterol levels decrease < 10%.

-Higher doses of niacin (3000 mg/day) reduce LDL cholesterol 15 to 20% but may cause jaundice, abdominal discomfort, blurred vision, worsening of hyperglycemia, and precipitation of preexisting gout.
-People with a liver disorder probably should not take high-dose niacin.
+Higher doses of niacin (3000 mg/day) reduce LDL cholesterol in 15 to 20% of people but may cause jaundice, abdominal discomfort, blurred vision, worsening of hyperglycemia, and precipitation of preexisting gout.
+High-dose niacin has the potential to cause complications among people with a liver disorder.

 Flushing, which is prostaglandin-mediated, is more common with immediate-release preparations.
 It may be more intense after alcohol ingestion, aerobic activity, sun exposure, and consumption of spicy foods.
 Flushing is minimized if niacin is taken after meals or if aspirin (325 mg, which may work better than lower doses) is taken 30 to 45 minutes before niacin.
 The chance of severe flushing can be reduced by starting immediate-release niacin at a low dose (eg, 50 mg 3 times a day) and increasing it very slowly.